Module version of SS 2022 (current)

 Learning and Teaching Methods

-1) Handwritten lecture notes based on tablet-PC presentation in pdf and onenote format
+1) Handwritten lecture notes based on tablet-PC / beamer presentation in pdf and onenote format

 2) Additional handout material (diagrams, original articles etc.) in pdf format

-Both will be available for continuous download on a password-protected web page.
+Both will be available until the completion of the repeat exam for download on a password-protected web page.

 Description of exams and course work